 Place your camera in live view and point your lens at the brightest planet that you can find.
 In live view, zoom in to your focus point to the maximum available, then move your focus point so that it is directly over the bright planet.

 At this point, you can try your camera’s auto-focus system, though most cameras will hunt and fail to find focus.
 Turn the manual focus ring until the planet is in precise pin-point focus.
 It requires very small movement of the focus ring and is very obvious when it is in focus.
+It will help if you zoom in on the bright planet or star in live view using live view zoom controls.
 Once in focus, make sure that you lens is changed to manual focus so that the camera doesn’t change it.

 Some very recent cameras can auto-focus on planets.
 I can only speak to the low-light capabilities of the new Nikon Z6 and Z7, but those two cameras do have a low light AF mode that you can turn on.
 The focusing speed in low-light situations is not particularly fast, but it does work on bright planets.
 Once again, zoom in on the focus point and place the focus point on the planet.
 Engage auto-focus and wait a second or two and it should auto-focus on the planet.
 Then turn your lens to manual focus.